Copyright © 1996-2021,2022 Thomas E. Dickey

 There are later versions of dired.
 However I found nothing useful in the later changes, since the most apparent changes were more complicated (and cumbersome) key-bindings for the functions.

-a newer program might have used curses. flist
+termcap, a newer program might have used curses.

-flist, I began a new directory editor in
+years.
+After writing flist, I began a new

 Sperry PC (probably